 Inbound vs. Outbound Marketing for RIAs

-RIA marketing takes different forms, but can be grouped into two primary categories: inbound and outbound marketing.
+RIA marketing takes many forms, but can be grouped into two primary categories: inbound and outbound marketing.
+Each one serves a different purpose within a marketing plan, and each one can produce different results for RIAs.

 A comprehensive RIA marketing plan incorporates both inbound and outbound marketing.
 How much of your marketing budget you dedicate to each category can depend on your niche or target audience, which marketing channels they’re most likely to be receptive to, and your overall goals.